PdlAyush/dockerized-mapserver/README.md

 -v "$(pwd)":/storage/mapserver-datasets \
 image_name
 ```
-The command above runs a container, binds `localhost port 8080 to containers port 80`, and `mounts the dataset in the pwd to containers  /storage/mapserver-datasets `directory.
+The command above runs a container, binds `localhost port 8080 to container port 80`, and `mounts the dataset in the pwd to containers  /storage/mapserver-datasets `directory.

 ## example.Dockerfile